microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 - display currently selected model in the analyze page right pane header
 - display no models message when user has no recent models in the analyze page right pane header
 - display button for selecting model in the analyze page right pane header
-- display pop-up for selecting a model from a list of the five most recenet models
+- display pop-up for selecting a model from a list of the five most recent models
 - support analyzing with selected model

 > ### Use Case ###

 **As** a user
 **I want** to be able to select a model to analyze with
 **So** I can use that model to analyze with

 > ### Acceptance criteria ###